intel-lab-lkp/linux/Documentation/networking/af_xdp.rst

 TX ring.
 This can be accomplished either by a poll() call, as in the RX path, or by calling sendto().

-An example of how to use this flag can be found in samples/bpf/xdpsock_user.c.
 An example with the use of libbpf helpers would look like this for the TX path:

 .. code-block:: c